-Why am I metaphorically locking you outside in the snow when you have no socks on and the Christmas special of Downton Abbey is about to start?
+Why am I locking you outside in the snow when Downton Abbey is about to start?

-Oh, and you’re going to make more money with your wholesale biz than you ever have before.
+Oh, and you’re going to make more money with your wholesale business than you ever have before.

 Knocks to your ego hurt more when you’re braced for impact.
 Loosen up.
 Let it sting while you breathe into it – like when you stub your toe.

-Yep, waiting for the pain to arrive is awful.
-Feeling the pain arrive is awful too.
-But it’s happening, so get out of the way and let it.
+Yes, waiting for the pain to arrive is awful.
+Feeling the pain arrive is also awful.
+But it’s happening, so let it.

-Man, this one is hard.
-Allowing yourself to experience a unpleasant feeling without trying to bury it or make it go away is seriously difficult.
-If “Being A Human” was taught at universities, this would be PHD-level.
+This one is hard.
+Allowing yourself to experience a unpleasant feeling without trying to bury it or make it go away is difficult.
+If “Being Human” was taught at universities, this would be PHD-level.

-It works, though.
-If you can say “I accept this is how I feel right now and I’m allowing that to be the case,” you give those bad feelings nowhere to go.
-They burn out and vanish instead of becoming a constant low-level ache.
+If you can say “This feeling I’m having has a right to exist, even though I’m not enjoying it” you give those bad sensations nowhere to go.
+They pass through and vanish instead of becoming a constant low-level ache.

 When we get rejected we often enter a unhappy little cycle that goes like this: